feerposser/basic-docker-network-tutorial/readme.md

 Here is what the command is actually doing:

 1. --name able us to set a name to the container, as can be verified in the `docker ps` result.
 If we skip this, Docker will set a name randomly for us.
 2. -p flag is very important to make the application works.
 If we jump over this, nothing will work by accessing localhost/test. -p means that we're connecting the 80 port of the host to the 5000 port of the container.
-Remember the `expose 5000` in the Dockerfile and that the Flask uses this port by default?
+Do yout remember that the Flask uses 5000 port by default?
 Whitout this flag we're not able to reach the application running inside the container.
 3. -d flag is just to run the container in background mode, so we can keep using the terminal to run some other commands.
 4. Last but not least, the "tutorial-image" is just the image that we wanna run.